sunesimonsen/7W17732/Readme.md

 Take a look at the *setErrorMessage* method to see how jQuery calls can be chained together.

 Try to log in with a wrong user name and password.
-Then you should see the error message.
+Then you should see an error message.

 Then try to log in with one of the users shown on the *login* box.
-You should be redirected to the Twitter connect page.
+Then you should be redirected to the Twitter connect page.
 Please connect to you Twitter account.

 When you are redirected to the home page you should see the following message: